 The EFSF has no direct credit risk exposure to Ukraine, Russia or entities in the Middle East.
-In 2023, Risk Management continued to closely monitor credit risk developments for EFSF treasury financial assets, which were also discussed in risk committees on a regular basis.
+In 2024, Risk Management continued to closely monitor credit risk developments for EFSF treasury financial assets, which were also discussed in risk committees on a regular basis.

-As of 31 December 2022 and 2023, no SICR occurred on any of the EFSF securities portfolio.
-Accordingly, all these assets have been assessed in Stage 1 under IFRS 9.
+As of 31 December 2023 and 2024, no SICR occurred on any of the EFSF securities portfolio.
+Accordingly, all these assets have been assessed as Stage 1 under IFRS 9.